didiatworkz/Romba800-control-D1-ESP8266-via-MQTT/README.md

 If you have more Roomba to control, you have to change Roomba MQTT name in definition lines of the ESP firmware and in switch name of configuration.yaml file.

+## Troubleshooting

+Between each configuration/connection I suggest to do a factory default reset to be sure the roomba isn't in a strange/wrong state (ex. safe mode): you can do it please press and Hold the Dock and Spot button down for 10 seconds then release.
+I notice a strange state where to wake up and start to clean I have to press clean button for 3 or 4 times; after reset procedure all work fine and Roomba seem to wake up fine!
+This problem can prevent to start scheduled cleaning!